 Vata type persons have quick and creative minds but they are also worriers and are prone to anxiety, disease of the large intestine, the immune system, nervous system, joints, constipation, colitis, arthritis, irregular periods and chronic fatigue syndrome.

 Pittas are often fair and freckled.
 They are intolerant to heat, are prone to having excessive heat in the face, and sweat easily.
 Pittas have a tendency to have moles and pimples.
-They have excessive hunger and thirst; and can develop wrinkles early in life, as well as premature greying of the hair and hair loss.
-Pitta dosha have a sharp intellect.
+They have excessive hunger and thirst, can develop wrinkles early in life, and experience premature greying of the hair and hair loss.
+Pitta individuals have a sharp intellect.
 Out of balance they become easily agitated, argumentative, and short tempered.
 Pittas are prone to burning sensations of the skin, fevers, sore throats, inflammatory disease, disease of the small intestine, jaundice, hepatitis, skin rashes, hyper acidity, reflux, thyroid problems, eye disease, burning of the eyes and blood disorder.

 General guidelines for balancing Pitta are to avoid excessive heat, limit salt intake, eat cooling, non spicy foods, drink cool drinks (not iced), and exercise during the cooler part of the day.

-Kaphas may be oily-skinned, with thick wavy hair, and solid builds.
+Kaphas may be oily-skinned, have thick wavy hair, and a solid build.
 They are blessed with strength, endurance and stamina.
 They are calm, tolerant and forgiving.
 They can comfortably skip meals and work for long periods without food.
-They may be slower to learn but have an excellent long term memory unlike Vata types who are prone to forgetfulness.
-Kaphas have a sweet tooth, their metabolism is slow and they are prone to weight gain, water retention, mucus, bronchial congestion, asthma, sinuses, diabetes, depression, and diseases of the lungs, stomach, and pancreas.
+They may be slower to learn but have an excellent long term memory, unlike Vata types who are prone to forgetfulness.
+Kaphas have a sweet tooth, their metabolism is slow and they are prone to weight gain, water retention, mucus, bronchial congestion, asthma, diabetes, depression, and diseases of the lungs, stomach, and pancreas.